e-schuh/aml-project/PROBLEMSETTING.md

 Our problem setting consists of the following four steps.

-1. Evaluation of stereotypical bias in the SwissBERT model.
+Step 1.
+Evaluation of stereotypical bias in the SwissBERT model.
 [SwissBERT](https://arxiv.org/abs/2303.13310) is a recently released transformer-based Masked Language Model (MLM), that is specialized in handling text related to Switzerland.
 Similarly to other LLMs that are trained on large web corpora, SwissBERT is likely to have learned stereotypical associations and biases present in its training corpus.
 To quantify this, we will adopt the framework introduced in [StereoSet](https://arxiv.org/pdf/2004.09456.pdf), which is based on _intra-sentence_ and _inter-sentence Context Association Tests (CATs)_ to measure bias and language-modelling ability at the sentence and discourse level respectively.